camskene/emberoverflow-cli/README.md

 The official repo for the book can be found [here](https://github.com/ryakh/emberoverflow-cli).
 Directions to install and run the app can be found there.

 This app needs an API to run.
 A simple server built for the purposes of this book can be downloaded [here](https://github.com/ryakh/emberoverflow-server).

+The same app built _without_ ember-cli can be found in [this](https://github.com/camskene/emberoverflow-sk) repo.